 Keeping up the holiday theme, Mother is actually on leave, and so Steed reports instead to Father (Iris Russell), a blind woman – reinforcing the agency’s reputation for bizarre senior appointments with bizarre honorifics.

 What Steed doesn’t know, but we do, is that Steed has been got at.
 We saw a man called Proctor (Gary Bond) knocking him out on his first attempt to go on holiday.
-And since then he Steed’s been wandering around in a state of post-hypnotic suggestion.
+And since then Steed’s been wandering around in a state of post-hypnotic suggestion.

 Fate, chance or poor plotting play a hand, nudging Steed and King towards a part of London where shady shrink Kreer (Roger Delgado), his moll Lisa (Kate O’Mara) and rented muscle Proctor (Bond) all hold the key to the mystery.
 But first, a fight – Tara and Kreer, followed by girl-on-girl action featuring Tara and Lisa, with more block-of-wood sound effects than are strictly necessary.
 Clearly someone’s been watching kung-fu movies.

-The improbabilities of the plot to one side, it’s a decent enough episode, fast moving, thanks to a tight Tony Williamson screenplay, and with flavoursome support by Delgado (later the Master, Doctor Who’s nemesis), the relatively unknown O’Mara, who’d become British TV’s favourite vamp, and Bond (star of 1971’s cult Australian masterpiece Wake in Fright).
+The improbabilities of the plot to one side, it’s a decent enough episode, fast moving, thanks to a tight Tony Williamson screenplay, and with tasty support by Delgado (later the Master, Doctor Who’s nemesis), the relatively unknown O’Mara, who’d later become British TV’s favourite vamp, and Bond (star of 1971’s cult Australian masterpiece Wake in Fright).

 It’s also noticeably darker in terms of psychology.
 There’s genuine jeopardy here, with director Don Chaffey throwing in expressionist camera angles and lens distortion to indicate Steed’s increasing confusion about which way is up.